 - 4.7.9.1 Work package identification information <wpidinfo>.
 All work packages shall include the identification information entries in the following sequential order, as applicable (refer to FIGURE 5). - a.
 Maintenance levels < maintlyl>.
-The maintenance level(s) shall be included (i.e., Direct support maintenance). - b.
-WP title < title >.
+The maintenance level(s) shall be included (e.g., field maintenance). - b.
+WP title < title>.
 The title of the individual work package shall be listed (i.e., M144 Shop Van Semitrailer General Information). - c.
 Effectivity notice <appconfig>.
 If applicable, an effectivity notice shall be included.
 When the work package does not apply to all configurations of the weapon system/equipment, the applicable configurations <name> covered by the work package shall be listed.
 Omit this requirement if the same tasks/procedures apply to all configurations.
 (If certain configurations require different tasks/procedures, separate work packages shall be prepared.) - d.
-Supersedure notice < wpsupersede>.
-If applicable, a supersedure notice shall be placed below the effectivity notice.
-If the WP supersedes a WP in the same manual, the supersedure notice shall be as follows: "This WP supersedes (WP number), (dated)."
-If the superseded WP is contained in another manual, the notice shall include the publication number as follows: "This WP supersedes (WP number), (dated), contained in TM X-XXXX-XXX-20."
-If an unclassified or classified WP supersedes a classified WP, the notice shall be as follows: "This WP supersedes (WP number), (dated), which should be destroyed in accordance with applicable security regulations." - e.
+DELETED. - e.
 Joint use.
-When TMs are acquired and specified by the Army for joint use with another or other Services (Joint Service TMs), work packages in joint publications which do not apply to all Services concerned shall be marked to indicate the Services to which they apply (for example, LANDING GEAR MAINTENANCE (ARMY ONLY)). - 4.7.9.2 Initial setup information < wpinfo>.
+When TMs are acquired and specified by the Army for joint use with another or other Services (Joint Service TMs), work packages in joint publications which do not apply to all Services concerned shall be marked to indicate the Services to which they apply (for example, LANDING GEAR MAINTENANCE (ARMY ONLY)).

+4.7.9.2 Initial setup information < wpinfo>.
 Unless otherwise specified herein, all work packages shall contain initial setup instructions.
 A sample initial setup is provided in MIL-HDBK-1222.
 When no initial setup instructions are required to perform operating tasks, the title INITIAL SETUP shall be included with the words "Not Applicable".
 It provides the maintenance technician with general information, equipment, parts, material, and authorized personnel required to perform and complete all the operating tasks included in the work package.
 As appropriate, referencing shall be established for all supporting information items.
 Setup information requirements are described below.

 - a.
-Test equipment < testeqp>.
-All test equipment required to perform the procedure shall be listed by name < name>, WP containing an overall listing of tools and special tools listed by WP number and item number, or document number < itemref>.
+Test equipment <testeqp>.
+All test equipment required to perform the procedure shall be listed by name <name>, WP containing an overall listing of tools and special tools listed by WP number and item number, or document number <itemref>.
 Referencing will eliminate the need to repeat or update the part and model numbers throughout the TM. - b.
 Tools and special tools <tools>.
 The tool kit (box) assigned to the mechanic (on a 1-per-mechanic-by-MOS basis) to be used in maintenance of a particular equipment shall be listed by name <name>, WP containing an overall listing of tools and special tools listed by WP number and item number, or supply catalog (SC), or TM number <itemref>.
 No tool in the kit shall be further identified.
 Other tools required for performance of all tasks for the maintenance levels covered in the work package shall also be identified in the initial setup.
 "Other tools" includes tools that are part of/components of shop sets authorized to sections/teams; tools authorized by RPSTL and CTA 50-909; CTA 50-970; special and fabricated tools; and items of Test, Measurement, and Diagnostic Equipment (TMDE).
 Referencing will eliminate the need to repeat or update the part and model numbers throughout the TM. - c.
 Materials/parts <mtrlpart>.
 All expendable items and support materials, mandatory parts, bulk items, and flight safety critical aircraft parts shall be listed by, as a minimum, name <name>, quantity <qty>, if applicable, and WP containing an overall listing of tools and special tools listed by WP number and item number <itemref>, if any applicable.
 Referencing will eliminate the need to repeat the part and numbers throughout the TM.
-For example, d.
-Personnel required < personnel < name > and the number of personnel < qty > shall be identified if the task requires more than one.
-The Military Occupational Specialty (MOS) designation < mos > is not necessary, but it may be included.
 For example,